 In operation since 1993, ICHF assembles volunteer medical teams from around the world to provide free pediatric cardiac surgeries, training and medical resources to countries without access to them.
 We implement our collaborative teaching curriculum by operating with and educating local healthcare professionals in their own hospitals.
 We utilize a variety of educational models, including formal lectures, simulation and clinical teaching.
 We also assist with medication and equipment needs when necessary and can provide resources to help with organizational change in the centers that we help.
 With this training, the local teams gradually acquire the skills to care for their children independently.

-So far, the ICHF medical teams have performed more than 7,000 operations in more than 30 hospitals around the globe.
-As a 501(c)3 charitable organization, ICHF enlists your support to provide hope and life for children throughout the developing world.
+So far, ICHF’s medical teams have performed more than 7,000 operations in more than 30 hospitals around the globe.
+As a 501(c)3 charitable organization, we enlist your support to provide hope and life for children throughout the developing world.